5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end-with-5g.md

 [Scope](../scope.html){: .btn .btn-blue } [Project Roadmap](../projects.html){: .btn .btn-blue } [GitHub Repos](../repositories.html){: .btn .btn-github } [Releases](../../releases.html#project-5g-media-streaming){: .btn .btn-release } [Tutorials](../tutorials.html){: .btn .btn-tutorial } [Requirements](../requirements.html){: .btn .btn-blue }

 # Tutorial - 5G MSd End-to-End deployment with 5G Network

+{: .inshort }
+This tutorial allows to: Deploy 5G Media Streaming with a 5G Network and COTS UE.

 This guide describes how to setup and configure the 5G-MAG Reference Tools to create an end to end setup consisting of the 5G Downlink Media Streaming components and a 5G Network based on Open5GS and srsRAN.